nivishree/Chegg-People-Dashboard/README.md

 Front-End : Angular Framework
 Back-End : Java API using Gradle

-Front-End:
+Front-End: (patient-dashboard)
 Setup:

-•	Unzip the front-end.zip file
+•	Unzip the patient-dashboard.zip file

 •	Open PATIENT-DASHBOARD in the Visual Studio Code IDE(preferred) or any IDE of  choice.